GkonosCharalampos/CoolProjectGroup/README.md

 ## Expected Results

-The expected result would be an amelioration of the traffic situation in the city by declining the traffic jams in the main roads.
+The expected result would be an amelioration of the traffic situation in the city.
+More specifically it is expected that the travel time for a driver to move from one place to another will be reduced, while at the same time the amount of traffic jam in the roads will be declined.

 ## References